TABLE OF CONTENTS

 Make sure that fields you're using to send data from ManyChat to Google Sheets actually have some values in them.

-If you're collecting your subscriber's information with user input blocks don't forget to specify a system or custom field to store the answers before trying to pass this info to Google Sheet:
+If you're collecting your subscriber's information with User Input blocks don't forget to specify a System or Custom field to store the answers before trying to pass this info to the Google Sheet:

 If you're seeing some weird behavior when passing data to Google Sheets, you can try to create a new sheet and copy your existing structure there.